 In a 2016 research, findings indicate that at least 1 in 50 fathers in Britain are not raising their own child.
 The study claims that these fathers are raising other men’s children due to paternity fraud.

-Information in this research also shows that misattributed paternity isn’t as common as widely believed.
+Information in the research also shows that misattributed paternity isn’t as common as widely believed.
 Cases of misattributed paternity are believed to be much lower than those involving paternity fraud.

 2. The median rate of paternity fraud worldwide is 3.7%